DFG Clusters of Excellence, SFB and other DFG projects

 The following list contains all DFG Collaborative Research Centres and Transregios with spokespersons or co-spokespersons from the LMU Faculty of Medicine.
 In addition, the Faculty of Medicine is involved in numerous SFB sub-projects and as a location in Transregios without a spokesperson function.

-TTR 1744
+SFB 1744

 Compartmentalized Cellular Networks in Neurovascular Diseases